 2. Decarbed Cannabis Flower

-Consuming dried cannabis flower buds or raw cannabis will provide little to no intoxicating effect, or high.
+But it's important to note that consuming dried cannabis flower buds or raw cannabis will provide little to no intoxicating effect or high.

 Although there are associated health benefits with CBDA and THCA, this can be good or bad depending on your desired experience.